benyap/firestore-backfire/README.md

 otherwise specified.
 The flag will always be `--` followed by the option name.
 For example, the option `limit` can be passed on the CLI using `--limit`.
 In most cases, a shorthand may be available.
-Use the `backfire [command] --help` command to see the available options and their repsective flags.
+Use the `backfire [command] --help` command to see the available options and their respective flags.

 #### CLI examples <!-- omit in toc -->